bayesbaes/bayesbaes.github.io/_posts/2021-01-28-PCA-tutorial.md

 in the exact opposite direction, they’re negatively correlated.
-You can double-check all this with the handy correlation matrix that we made above, you’ll see that flipper\_length\_mm and body\_mass\_g are correlated (r = 0.87) and their arrows are nearly parallel!
+You can double-check all this with the handy correlation matrix that we made above, you’ll see that flipper\_length\_mm and body\_mass\_g are correlated (r = 0.87) and their arrows are nearly parallel\!
 Sick, but there’s more information here than just correlation.

 The direction and magnitude of each arrow is also telling you how much